moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/viem.md

 Next, you will create the script for this file and complete the following steps:

 1. Update your imports to include the `createPublicClient`, `http`,`formatEther`, and `defineChain `functions from `viem`
 2. Define the chain details of your EVM ContainerChain, making sure to include all fields shown below.
-Both `public` and `default` RPC URLs are required to be listed, even if they are same
+Both `public` and `default` RPC URLs are required to be listed, even if they are the same
 3. [Set up a public viem client](#for-reading-chain-data), which can be used for reading chain data, such as account balances
 4. Define the `addressFrom` and `addressTo` variables
 5. Create the asynchronous `balances` function that wraps the `publicClient.getBalance` method